v0.8.1 · Live on all platforms

 ANSI colors and process panes

-A busier example that shows monitoring, file browsing, and theme controls all at once.
+Monitoring, file browsing, and theme controls all at once.

 Website